Informed Social & Cultural Discussion of Ireland Today

 TEL: +353 (0) 90 666 3794

-This course aims to enable a working knowledge of Classical Hebrew grammar in order that Biblical texts can be studied in their original language.
-Often referred to as the DNA of creation or The Holy Tongue, the language of the Tanakh (the Old Testament) is widely acknowledged for its theological values.
-The course will refer mainly to Biblical personalities, the events of their times, and to their geographical, political, and social contexts.
+This course aims to establish a working knowledge of Classical Hebrew grammar in order that the Biblical texts can be studied in their original language.
+Often referred to as the DNA of creation or The Holy Tongue, the language of the Tanakh (the Old Testament) is widely acknowledged for its theological value.
+The course will refer mainly to Biblical personalities and Biblical events and will broaden to examine the context in which the stories evolved.

-We will begin with the Hebrew alphabet, one of the oldest still in use.
-Originally a language only of consonants, vowels were added to Biblical texts in the 9th and 10th century AD by the Masoretes, Jewish scholars and scribes in Tiberias and Jerusalem.
-Their aim was to standardise pronunciation; these texts are now regarded as the authorative version of the Hebrew Scripture.
+We will begin with the Hebrew Alphabet and step by step lead the beginner through the different stages of basic Hebrew grammar.
+Alongside the grammar the student will build up a useful vocabulay to encourage practice of perfecting the name, shape and sound of new letters and words.
+Hebrew is written from right to left, and was originally a language of consonants only.
+In the 9th & 10th century AD vowels were added to the Biblical text by the Masoretes whose aim was to standardise pronunciation and save the language from being lost.
+These texts are now regarded as the authorative version of the Hebrew Scripture.
 (Texts with vowels are classified as ‘pointed’ and those without as ‘unpointed’.
 For ease of learning we will be using pointed texts.)

-Our reference will be The Biblia Hebraica Stuttgartensia, 4th edition, an copy of the Masoretic text as preserved in the Leningrad Codex (the oldest known manuscript of the Bible in Hebrew).
-Our text book will be J. Weingreen’s A Practical Grammar for Classical Hebrew.
+Our text book is J. Weingreen’s A Practical Grammar for Classical Hebrew.
+Our reference will be the Biblia Hebraica Stuttgartensia, 4th edition, (an exact copy of the Masoretic text as preserved in the Leningrad Codex, the oldest known manuscript of the Bible in Hebrew).

-The first class is free and the whole course is €65.
+First class is free, the whole course €65.